micro-webapps/webconf-spec/dev/README.md

         "virtualhost": "webapp.domain.tld",
         "proxy_protocol": "http://",
         "proxy_hostname": "localhost",
-        "proxy_port": "9000",
+        "proxy_port": "8080",
         "proxy_alias": "/",
         "proxy_backend_alias: "/"
     }

 ## Proxying the PHP files in http://domain.tld/blog to php-fpm server

-This configuration defines index.php directory index for /usr/share/wordpress directory.
-Sets the /blog alias for that directory and configures the webserver to proxy all the PHP files from the /blog location (and its sub-locations) to PHP-FPM server running on fcgi://localhost:9000.
+This configuration sets the "/blog" location to be served from the "/usr/share/wordpress" directory.
+Then it defines the index.php directory index to be used in this director and its subdirectories.

+The Match option is used in the locations section, so all the requests matching the ".php" files in the "/blog" location will be forwarded to the PHP-FPM server running on fcgi://localhost:9000.
+The value of "proxy_backend_alias" describes that the root directory for the web-application in the backend server is "/usr/share/wordpress".
+The request for "http://domain.tld/blog/posts/new_post.php" will be therefore forwareded to backend server which will try to serve the "/usr/shared/wordpress/blog/posts/new_post.php" file.

     {
         "virtualhost": "domain.tld",
-        "directories": {
-            "/usr/share/wordpress": {
-                "alias": "/blog",
-                "index": "index.php"
-            }
-        },
         "locations": {
             "/blog": {
+                "alias": "/usr/share/wordpress",
+                "index": "index.php",
                 "match": {
                     "\\.php$": {
                         "proxy_protocol": "fcgi://",